Montana Rarities is based in Florence, Montana and has been providing outstanding service to our clients since 2008.

 A good choice is a private vault company.
 Like a bank, these companies offer secure safe deposit boxes.
 Unlike a bank they do not have to follow the Federal Reserve banking rules (as long as the rent is paid you can call yourself Mr. Smith, while banks require you to prove your identity).
 A bank safe deposit is fine, but you should be aware that banks have to co-operate with legal authorities.
 If a judgment is entered against you then you may find your box sealed, if you use a private vault company with an alias that makes your property a little harder to find.

 Another option is to rent a small unit at an indoor storage facility.
 The type where all the units are inside a multi-story building and accessed by internal corridors so anyone following you cannot see which unit you are going to from the street.
 If you can, pay for the rental with cash, and don't forget to pay the rent each month!
-The facility should have card/code secured gates, and preferably alarmed unit doors.
+Ideally find one with alarmed unit doors.
 Put some boxes of books and broken vacuum cleaners in there and nobody will suspect that there is a box of silver behind that.

 Use your imagination, and you could keep them in your home.
 People have used old paint cans in the garage, gun safes, underneath floorboards, in attics.
 If you hide your metals in a foolproof spot make sure you leave a note for yourself (or your family) in a safe place, and be careful about throwing out those old paint cans!
 Homeowner's insurance does not usually cover precious metals or rare coins (firearms, fur coats and jewelry too) over $1,000.
 You either have to go without coverage, or pay extra on these items.
 Read your policy carefully or talk to your agent.